On the algebraic numbers computable by some generalized Ehrenfest urns: Introduction

-\subsection{Heuristic : the example of $(5-\sqrt{17})/2$}
+\subsection{Heuristic : the example of $(3-\sqrt{5})/2$}

-Take $k=2$ and consider the function $f: 0\mapsto \text{black } ; 1\mapsto \text{black } ; 2\mapsto \text{white}$, as illustrated below
+Take $k=2$ and consider the function $f: 0\mapsto \text{black } ; 1\mapsto \text{white} ; 2\mapsto \text{white}$, as illustrated below

-Let $X_\ell^{(n)}$ be the proportion of black balls at time $\ell$, then $(X_\ell^{(n)})$ defines a Markov chain on the set $\set{\tfrac{0}{n},\tfrac{1}{n},\dots,\tfrac{n}{n}}$, which admits a unique invariant measure $\pi^{(n)}$.
+Recall that $X_\ell^{(n)}$ denotes the proportion of black balls at time $\ell$.
+The sequence $(X_\ell^{(n)})$ defines a Markov chain on the set $\set{\tfrac{0}{n},\tfrac{1}{n},\dots,\tfrac{n}{n}}$, which admits a unique invariant measure $\pi^{(n)}$.
 Transition probabilities of the chain $X$ are clearly rational numbers so the components of $\pi^{(n)}$, as a solution of a linear system of rational equations, are rational numbers.
 Its mean is thus rational.
 Hence ergodic theorem for Markov chains states that almost surely:

-We do not pay attention to the exact expression of this mean, but run rather a non-rigorous computation that gives us a hint for its asymptotic behavior (when $n$ goes large) :